Blueberry Oatmeal Cookies

 • Ready in 12 minutes.
 From prep to plate, these cookies come together in no time.

 • Peanut Butter.
 Smooth and drippy peanut butter, preferably with no added ingredients!
-You can replace this with any smooth nut or seed butter.
-I’ve tried it with almond butter and tahini, and it worked really well!
+You can replace this with any smooth nut butter.
+I’ve tried it with almond butter, and it worked really well!

 • Bananas.
 Mashed overripe bananas to provide sweetness.
 Technically, these are blueberry banana cookies.
 However, as many of my cookies call for a banana, it’s a standard ingredient.